akyoto/akyoto/README.md

 # Hi 👋

 I'm currently busy with programming language research and [compiler](https://git.akyoto.dev/cli/q) development.
+I am building a fast compiler for use in systems programming, game development and web servers on all major platforms.
 You can find me on my...

 🌍 [Blog](https://akyoto.dev)